liwp/corax/README.md

 (exception ex)
 (exception event ex)
 ```

+`ex-data` is automatically called on `ex` and the resulting map is
+included in the event under the :ex-data key in the :extra map.
+Any
+existing :ex-data field will be overwritten.

+If the event doesn't contain a `:message` field yet, the exception
+message will be set as `:message`.
+The `:message` field can be
+explicitly set by calling `message` either before or after calling
+`exception`.

 An exception in the event is rendered as a stack trace under the
 Exception heading in the Sentry web UI.
 The type of the exception and